 On your divorce, or dissolution of your civil partnership, all of your assets and those of your ex-spouse or partner are taken into account.
-If you decide to opt for pension earmarking then when you start to draw retirement benefits, part of them are paid to your ex-spouse or partner or vice versa.
-The Court instructs your scheme administrator or pension provider to make these payments to your ex-spouse or partner or vice versa, the payments are made to you.
+If you decide to opt for pension attachment/ earmarking order, then when the member starts to draw retirement benefits, part or all of them are paid to your the ex-spouse or partner.
+The Court instructs your the scheme administrator or pension provider to make these payments to your ex-spouse or partner or vice versa.

 While it's simple to understand, pension earmarking can have some problems: